Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 Memphis Stats and Trends

-- Memphis has played 10 games, with three wins against the spread.
+- In Memphis' 10 games this year, it has three wins against the spread.

-- Memphis' games this season have hit the over four times in nine opportunities (44.4%).
+- Memphis' games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- When Memphis scores more than 20.8 points, it is 3-5 against the spread and 5-4 overall.
+- When Memphis records more than 20.8 points, it is 3-5 against the spread and 5-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.